Analyze prewriting activities

 This section explores kinds of prewriting activities and the purpose behind each, so that you can select which is appropriate for each new writing task you undertake.

-- explore various prewriting strategies
+- analyze various prewriting strategies